 Even amongst fellow Scots and beer fanatics that I know, the Allanwater Brewhouse is a little known pub in Bridge of Allan, home to the Tinpot Brewery.
 Bridge of Allan is a former Victorian spa town (as a poorly child, author Robert Louis Stevenson supposedly spent his summers here, bathing in the waters hoping they would cure his ailments) located adjacent to Stirling and the university campus.
 The village itself is quaint with lots of little one story buildings featuring typical Victorian style shop canopies on the street, something found in many of these former spa towns.

-You can come to the Allanwater Brewhouse simply to enjoy a drink – they only sell their20160615_202900edit own beer and you will be hard pressed to find this stuff elsewhere.
+You can come to the Allanwater Brewhouse simply to enjoy a drink – they only sell their own beer and you will be hard pressed to find this stuff elsewhere.
 Or, if you want to find out more (and to get your money’s worth in terms of alcohol !) you can check out one of their tours.
 Tours start at £12 and this will get you about eight tastings (each equivalent to around a third of a pint…) PLUS a full pint of a beer or cider of your choice at the end.
 The guides, who are attentive and more than willing to answer any questions, will give you an in-depth account of the brewing process at Scotland’s smallest brewery.
 A definite highlight of the area!

 Doune Castle and Deanston Distillery